parminder-thindal-moj/gone-phishin-xgov-hackathon/README.md

 A repo for the X Gov Hackathon that took place over Wednesday 29th March - 31st Friday.
 There are 3 main products:
 - A Flask API wrapped around an XGBoost model which when given a link will return a probability it is phishing (hosted on AWS Lighsail)
 - A Python script which interfaces with Gov Notify API which when a link is sent to a phone number will reply with whether or not it is spam (hosted on AWS EC2)
-- A React website (https://github.com/zmahmood98/gone_phishin) which has a UI for users to enter their own link and score it
+- A React website (https://github.com/zmahmood98/gone_phishin) which has a UI for users to enter their own link and score it (hosted on a Vercel app)

 See our [presentation](https://docs.google.com/presentation/d/1NXpR3yQgyVBeTWgSFr2RmfoAdWdlrzNxJHmsF0s-YSI/edit?usp=share_link) for a summary of our results.

 Note, the website interacts with the Flask API but the Python Script contains a copy of the scoring code within it.
+Ideally both would poll the same API but it's not a big issue atm.

 Also note, you will need to specify a constant ```GOV_API_KEY``` which can be found in our gov data science slack channel.